 As factors such as digital technology and global competition transform the marketplace, qualified and knowledgeable leaders and experts are being sought to direct organizations through periods of rapid change.

-Management analysts, also known as management consultants, advise companies and other entities on how to improve organizational efficiency.
+Management analysts, also known as management consultants or organizational management consultants, advise companies and other entities on how to improve organizational efficiency.
 They gather information about problems and procedures, interview personnel, conduct on-site observations and review financial data.
 From these methods, analysts develop solutions, recommend new systems and procedures, and work with the management team to ensure changes are implemented successfully.

-With an interdisciplinary approach that includes the science of leadership and the development of core management competencies, an MA in Organizational Leadership program can prepare working professionals for opportunities across career paths, including education, human resources, management and consulting.
+With an interdisciplinary approach that includes the science of leadership and the development of core management competencies, an MA in Organizational Leadership program can prepare working professionals for a variety of jobs, many of which have a higher than average median annual wage and projected growth rate, according to BLS figures.
+Additionally, the degree can help equip professionals with a toolkit of soft skills applicable to leadership in multiple industries.